NeLy-EPFL/ballpushing_utils/src/Ballpushing_utils/README_Ballpushing_metrics.md

 The Ball Pushing Metrics system analyzes behavioral data from experiments where flies interact with balls in controlled environments.
 Each metric captures different aspects of the fly's learning and motor behavior during ball manipulation tasks.

+**Pixel-to-millimeter conversion**: All thresholds are given in both pixels and millimeters.
+The conversion factor is 1 pixel = 0.06 mm (based on 30 mm = 500 pixels).

 ## Core Event Definitions

 ### Basic Event Types